rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Useful for sentiment analysis and gagues the severity of the problems identified
 > in the subsequent questions.

-### I feel my team/working group/project group is healthy.
+### In general I feel positive about the health of the teams, project groups, and working groups I participate in.

 **Skip if not a member of the Rust Project.**